 If you’re living with venous leg ulcers, diabetic wounds, or other slow-healing lesions, consider hyperbaric oxygen therapy.
 This advanced treatment exposes your body to pure oxygen, supporting your body’s natural healing process.
-At Wound Evolution in Fort Worth, Texas, and Overland Park, Kansas, the team of wound care specialists provide hyperbaric oxygen therapy onsite as an outpatient procedure.
+At Wound Evolution in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas, the team of wound care specialists provide hyperbaric oxygen therapy onsite as an outpatient procedure.
 To schedule an appointment, call or book online today.

 Hyperbaric oxygen therapy is a noninvasive treatment that involves breathing pure oxygen in a pressurized room.
 The oxygen levels inside a hyperbaric oxygen therapy chamber are three times higher than normal air pressure.
 In these conditions, your lungs can gather more oxygen, which isn’t possible in a regular clinical setting.